Ch3rry-Pi3-AI/LLMOps-Anime-Recommender-System/README.md

-Absolutely — here’s a clean, accurate adaptation of your **Initial Project Setup README**, rewritten for your **LLMOps Anime Recommender System** and reflecting only the components you’ve actually described:

----

 # 🏗️ **Initial Project Setup — LLMOps Anime Recommender System**

 This branch establishes the **foundational structure** for the **LLMOps Anime Recommender System**.